arindam77/Knowledge_graph/README.md

 Key Highlights:

-Model and Tokenizer: Employs the "Babelscape/rebel-large" model and associated tokenizer from the Hugging Face Transformers library.\n
+Model and Tokenizer: Employs the "Babelscape/rebel-large" model and associated tokenizer from the Hugging Face Transformers library.

 Knowledge Base (KB): Manages unique relations, ensuring the exclusion of duplicate entries within the knowledge base.

 Span Extraction: Segments the input text at full stop and space boundaries, treating each sentence as an individual span.

 Output Format: The script produces relations in a JSON format.

 Dependencies: